 Prior to his move to Kansas City he was on the faculty of the University of Colorado/Boulder College of Music for sixteen years, where he was music director of the opera program and Associate Conductor of Orchestras.
 Local audiences also remember his years of conducting the immensely popular Colorado Gilbert & Sullivan Festival.

-During his fourteen year tenure as conductor for the Kansas City Ballet, he conducted over 600 performances with the St. Louis and Kansas City Symphonies.
+During his 15 year tenure as conductor for the Kansas City Ballet, he conducted over 600 performances with the St. Louis and Kansas City Symphonies.
 He has held conducting posts with the Omaha Symphony, Boulder Baroque Chamber Orchestra, Boulder Civic Opera, Arapahoe Chamber Orchestra, Arvada Chamber Orchestra, Colorado Lyric Theater, and the Rocky Ridge Music Festival.

 As an active guest conductor, he has led many orchestras in the United States.
 In 1990, he made his European debut in Belgium, resulting in return invitations to Belgium, and engagements in Venezuela, Bergamo and Milan, Italy, the Czech Republic, the Ljubljana Music Festival, Oporto, Portugal, and the National Symphony of China in Beijing.
 In February of 2001 he conducted four major Stravinsky works in a Stravinsky Festival sponsored by the Kansas City Symphony as well as five performances for the Miami City Ballet.
 In April, 2004, he took first place in a ten-contestant orchestra competition, conducting the Korean National Symphony in a concert that was televised live over much of Asia.